-When someone has the fear of commitment, relationships, marriage, or getting emotionally close, they’re considered to be commitment phobic.
-People that are commitment phobic are so to different extents.
-Many times people that are afraid of commitment will still be able to enjoy and experience a committed relationship.
+When someone has the fear of commitment, relationships, marriage, or getting emotionally close, they’re considered to be commitment-phobic.
+People who are commitment-phobic are so to different extents.
+Many times, people who are afraid of commitment will still be able to enjoy and experience a committed relationship.
 But, it will usually be difficult, if not impossible to turn that relationship into anything that will last.
-Even more so, it tends to be nearly impossible to for someone that’s afraid of commitment to get engaged or married.
-I decided to write a list of some of the things that are tell signs for commitment phobes.
-Keep in mind that not every person that has commitment phobia will do all of the following.
+Even more so, it tends to be nearly impossible for someone who’s afraid of commitment to get engaged or married.
+I decided to write a list of some of the things that are telling signs for commitment-phobes.
+Keep in mind that not every person who has commitment phobia will do all of the following.
 But many times, they’ll do some of them, if not all of them.

-People that are commitment phobic usually tend to avoid romantic relationships altogether out of fear.
+People that are commitment-phobic usually tend to avoid romantic relationships altogether out of fear.
 Their fears vary in many ways.
-Some of their fears are from the unknown, of making mistakes, or of regretting things later.
+Some of their fears are from the unknown, or from making mistakes and regretting things later.
 But ultimately, their fear is of commitment.
 Whenever they do explore relationships, they usually tend to be the ones to break up.
-Although, they might possibly make up again overtime.
+Although, they might possibly make up again over time.
 However, the saga will continue, and they’ll keep making up and breaking up.

 They won’t bring you in close.
 They don’t involve you with their family, friends, or include you when they’re invited to different events or functions.
 They feel that there’s a sense of commitment attached to bringing someone with them or including them to important events.
 They might even avoid talking about their family, let alone including you or inviting you to meet them.

 Emotionally unavailable people will make excuses not to do certain things.
-Many times their excuses will be completely ludicrous to the point where they even realize that they make no sense.
+Many times, their excuses will be completely ludicrous – to the point where they themselves will even realize that they make no sense.

 It’s true what they say, tears and laughter come from the same place.
-Someone that’s commitment phobic truly struggles from within.
-They might realize that they’re causing discomfort, pain, and turbulence to your relationship, but they don’t know how to change how they feel and what they fear.
+Someone who’s commitment-phobic truly struggles from within.
+They might realize that they’re causing discomfort, pain, and turbulence to your relationship, but they don’t know how to change how they feel, and what they fear.
 They might laugh at odd moments, whether you’re in tears, complaining, or even if you’re trying to communicate your feelings to them.

 Many times, they’ll truly understand what you’re trying to say when you’re expressing yourself, but because they don’t know how to react to emotions or feelings, they’ll tend to laugh out of discomfort.
 They’re not laughing because they don’t care or because they want to hurt you.
-There laughing, because they don’t know how to handle your emotions, let alone their own.
+They’re laughing because they don’t know how to handle your emotions, let alone their own.

-When someone is commitment phobic, they’re almost always emotionally unavailable as well.
+When someone is commitment-phobic, they’re almost always emotionally unavailable as well.
 This means that they tend to avoid intense emotions and feelings whenever they can.
-When things seem to get to intense or emotional, they’ll tend to disappear, ghost, or become distant.
+When things seem to get too intense or emotional, they’ll tend to disappear, ghost, or become distant.
 They create distance at times when everything is at it’s best, and when things seem like too much work or struggle, they’ll tend to close the door, and end situations.

 They’ll tend to act very distant, elusive, cold, and “busy” when it comes to being included for special events.
 They might even disappear during certain, if not many special occasions.
 Those occasions can be anything from Birthdays, Valentine’s Day, anniversaries, holidays, or anything else where feelings, emotions, and closeness would normally be present.